kevin218/Eureka/README.md

 	pip install .
 	```

 3. Set JWST CRDS environment variables.
 Eureka! installs the JWST Calibration Pipeline, and these variables need to be set for the calibration steps to properly run.
-The best practice for doing this is to add these two lines to your .bashrc (or equivalent shell startup script).
+The best practice for doing this is to add these two lines to your .zshrc (for Mac users) or .bashrc (for bash users), or equivalent shell startup script.

 	```bash
 	export CRDS_PATH=/PATH/TO/FOLDER/crds_cache